Search

 Upon reaching full draw, I was pleased to find that the bow featured a solid back wall.
 If the cam timing is correct, you will create a rock-solid back wall using the included limb stops.

-This is a major plus in the Edge 320´s favor, as a spongy back wall can lead to an inconsistent anchor and negatively impact overall accuracy.
+This is a major plus in the Edge 320’s favor, as a spongy back wall can lead to an inconsistent anchor and negatively impact overall accuracy.

 PROS:

-• Blazing Fast 320 fps I.B.O.
-Speed for the “extra punch”
+• 320 fps I.B.O.
+Speed for that “extra punch”

 • Draw Weight Range